 What was Marx’s own ‘but’?
 This:

-Marx is actually saying here that Communists are not different from other working class parties, and the working class itself, except in the cases in which they are different.
+What Marx is actually saying here is that communists aren't different from other working-class parties, and the working class itself, except in the cases in which they are, indeed, different.

-That difference is that Communists ‘point out and bring to the front the common interests of the entire proletariat’.
+That difference is that communists "point out and bring to the front the common interests of the entire proletariat".
 That may be a nice difference.
-It may even be a difference which genuinely represents ‘the entire proletariat’.
-However, it is still a difference.
-Thus the Communists are different from the working class and their representative parties, regardless of how benign or malign that difference is.
+It may even be a difference which genuinely represents "the entire proletariat".
+However, it's still a difference.
+Thus the communists are different from the working class and their representative parties; regardless of how benign or malign that difference is.
 The benign nature of the difference doesn’t stop it from being a difference.
-However, I would argue that this elite nature, this vanguardism, this ‘pointing out and bringing to the front the common interests of the entire proletariat’, is at the heart of the problem that is Communism or Marxism.
-These quotes alone show us that Communism is not only non-democratic, but anti-democratic.
-The ostensibly benign nature of the Communists representing the ‘interests of the entire proletariat’ does signify a rupture with the working class.
+However, I would argue that this elite nature - this vanguardism - this "pointing out and bringing to the front the common interests of the entire proletariat" - is at the heart of the problem that is communism or Marxism.
+These quotes alone show us that communism isn't only non-democratic: it's anti-democratic.
+The ostensibly benign nature of the communists representing the "interests of the entire proletariat" does signify a rupture with the working class.

-If class determines ideology, then class determines the ideology of Communists too.
-The Class of Communists represents a Vanguard or Elite Class, whether or not it attempts to ‘represent’ or ‘work for’ the working class.
-That very act of distinguishing themselves from the working class, as Marx acknowledges, sets the Communists up as effectively another class.
+If class determines ideology, then class also determines the ideology of communists.
+The Class of Communists represents a Vanguard or Elite Class; whether or not it attempts to "represent" or "work for" the working class.
+That very act of distinguishing themselves from the working class (as Marx acknowledges) sets the communists up as effectively another class.

-Perhaps Communists would say that you cannot set up a class, such as the Communist Vanguard Class (CVC), if it does not have an economic basis.
-That may true according to strict Marxist criteria, but weren’t most – or all - of the Communist Vanguard Class also joint members of the Middle Class or the Capitalist Class?
-The Communist Vanguard Class was a subgroup of the Capitalist Class.
-Their economic underpinning was the same as that which underpinned the Middle Class.
-Thus, according to Marx’s own criteria, the economic reality which determined the Middle Class also determined the consciousness of its subgroup – the Communist Vanguard Class - even if that ideology was in fact at odds with the Capitalist Class.
-This being at odds with capitalism was itself determined by the socio-economic reality that was capitalism, which I think Marx would have accepted.
+Perhaps communists would say that you can't set up a class (such as the Communist Vanguard Class) if it doesn't have an economic basis.
+That may true according to strict Marxist criteria; though weren’t most – or all - of the Communist Vanguard Class also joint members of the middle class or the capitalist class?
+The Communist Vanguard Class was a subgroup of the capitalist class.
+Their economic underpinning was the same as that which underpinned the middle class.
+Thus, according to Marx’s own criteria, the economic reality which determined the middle class also determined the consciousness of its subgroup – the Communist Vanguard Class - even if that ideology was in fact at odds with the capitalist class.
+This being at odds with capitalism was itself determined by the socioeconomic reality that was capitalism.

 Marx himself goes on to stress this difference between the Communist Vanguard Class and the Working Class by saying that the Communists are